 - Advice on a solution to care for your horse at home

 You will then be advised on the next steps to take, and when you should seek further veterinary advice.

 What If the Vet Recommends That My Horse Needs Medication?

 Due to the current situation with the coronavirus COVID-19 pandemic, the RCVS has temporarily allowed us to dispense medication following a telemedicine consultation.

 Please remember that we are no longer allowing clients into the building.
 Upon arrival at the practice, you will need to call reception to let them know that you are here and follow their instructions on collecting your medication.
-Payment will be required to be made over the phone prior to collecting any medication.

 Do I Have to Pay Another Consultation Fee If The Vet Needs to See My Horse In Person?